-There are a number of cold spots throughout the building and there have been many sightings of ghostly figures, wearing period style dress.
-However, perhaps the creepiest tale of all, relates to the sudden appearance of a ghostly alphabet, scrawled in chalk on one of the upstairs walls!
+There are a number of cold spots throughout the building and there have been many sightings of ghostly figures, wearing period-style dresses.
+However, perhaps the creepiest tale of all relates to the sudden appearance of a ghostly alphabet, scrawled in chalk on one of the upstairs walls!

 There is little doubt in anybody’s mind, that one of the most haunted places in Charlotte is Queens University.
 The school has a fascinating history which more than explains why there is so much paranormal activity going on here!

 There are various different examples of paranormal activity, associated with different areas throughout the school.